Roslin-Aquaculture/Select-SNPs-to-generate-low-density-panels/README.md

   }
 ```

+## 4. Store the SNP IDs we selected for our low-density panel
-## 4. Finally create a list with the equally spaced SNP IDs to keep within each chromosome according to its length
+Finally create a list with the equally spaced SNP IDs to keep within each chromosome according to its length.

 ```
 LD_snp_ids<- list()